awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lakeformation-permissions.md

 The `AWS::LakeFormation::Permissions` resource represents the permissions that a principal has on an AWS Glue Data Catalog resource \(such as AWS Glue database or AWS Glue tables\)\.
 When you upload a permissions stack, the permissions are granted to the principal and when you remove the stack, the permissions are revoked from the principal\.
 If you remove a stack, and the principal does not have the permissions referenced in the stack then AWS Lake Formation will throw an error because you can’t call revoke on non\-existing permissions\.
 To successfully remove the stack, you’ll need to regrant those permissions and then remove the stack\.

+**Note**
+New versions of AWS Lake Formation permission resources are now available\.
+For more information, see: [AWS:LakeFormation::PrincipalPermissions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lakeformation-principalpermissions.html)

 ## Syntax<a name="aws-resource-lakeformation-permissions-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: